Last Updated on January 3, 2023

 And then there are the ones that simply refuse to give up the scent of dryer sheets or the potent perfume their last owner doused herself in.
 Ever green-minded, you just keep throwing them in with your next load of laundry.

-And ever-disgusted by chemical smell, you never do get to wear some otherwise fabulous ‘nearly new’ duds.
+And ever-repulsed by chemical smell, you never do get to wear some otherwise fabulous ‘nearly new’ duds.

 I’ll be honest, I’m generally too strapped for time to mess with baking soda soaks and the like.
 But if there was an easy way to get rid of chemical smells?
 Sign me up!

 Imagine my excitement when a product called EnviroKlenz Laundry Booster caught my attention.
-It promised to pull chemicals out of my secondhand clothes!
+It promised to pull those stinky chemicals out of my secondhand clothes!

 The ingredient list looked great: Just magnesium oxide, zinc oxide, and titanium dioxide, non-toxic mineral powders I’m totally comfortable putting my clothes in.
 EnviroKlenz was developed especially for people with multiple chemical sensitivities to remove those persistent chemical compounds that lurk basically everywhere these days.